-Description: The Auto Mechanics II is a two-credit class that is a continuation of the Auto Mechanics I class with more emphasis on live repair work in the shop.
+Description: Auto Mechanics II is a continuation of the Auto Mechanics I class with more emphasis on live repair work in the shop.
 Students will diagnose and repair cars.
 Students will be a member of Skills USA.
-Fee required.
+Dual Enrollment Eligible Fee required.